KDxGP/STRECHRv1/README.md

 -   36mm Inner Diameter (see 'STRECHRv1_d36')
 -   ... you get the idea

-_STRECHR_ has three diffrent parts.
+_STRECHR_ has three different parts.
 A top piece, an extension and a flat bottom.
-The parts you like to use needs to be printed twice.
+The parts you like to use need to be printed twice each.

 ![STRECHR parts](images/parts.png)

-To enusre that the stacked parts are not comming apart, twist each layer 90 degrees against to others as shown.
+To ensure that the stacked parts are not coming apart, twist each layer 90 degrees against to others as shown.
+Stack as many as you like.

 ![STRECHR assembled](images/locked.png)